Governance Statement

 Director Responsibilities and Reporting

-• Reporting on department and team operations to the EC weekly.
+• Reporting on their department and team operations to the EC weekly.

-• Submitting annual strategies, plans, and budgets for review by the EC.
-These are then forwarded to the Academic Board, if necessary, and the Board of Governors.
+• Submitting annual strategies, plans, and budgets for their departments and teams for review by the EC.
+These are then forwarded to the Academic Board and Quality, Compliance, and Audit Committee, if necessary, and the Board of Governors.

 • The EC reports to the Board of Governors through the President.